exercism/docs/anatomy/tracks/widgets.md

 Widgets can be used wherever you can use Markdown, such as documentation, approaches and student/mentor discussions.

+The link reference, i.e. the contents of `()`, is ignored by the website.
+You can point them at whatever you want for maintenance purposes.

 ### Concept widget

 Link format: `[concept:<track-slug>/<concept-slug>]()`